 - Primary congenital glaucoma (PCG) affects about one in every 10,000 infants.

-“Childhood Glaucoma” is a free reference guide for parents and professionals involved in the care of children with glaucoma — Download a PDF
+“Childhood Glaucoma” is a free reference guide for parents and professionals involved in the care of children with glaucoma — Download an e-booklet (PDF).

 Video: Congenital Glaucoma